inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- Advice from e lecturer in e middle of e Stochastic Systems course.
 Money will say more in one moment an e most oquent lover can in ys.
-If life is mery a joke, e question still remains: for wh amusement?
+If life is mery a joke, e question still res: for wh amusement?
 As I argued in "Boved Son", a  about my son Brian and e subject of rius communes and cults, one result of proper ly instruction in e meods of rational ought will be to make sudn mindless